intel/nauta/docs/user-guide/actions/getting_started.md

 `nctl experiment submit -t multinode-tf-training-horovod examples/mnist_horovod.py --name horovod `

 The included example scripts _do not_ require an external data source.
 The scripts automatically download the MNIST dataset.
 Templates referenced here have set CPU and Memory requirements.
-The list of available templates can be obtained by issuing nctl experiment `template_list` command.
+The list of available templates can be obtained by issuing `nctl template list` command.

 **Note:** To run TensorBoard, TensorBoard data _must be_ written to a folder in the directory `/mnt/output/experiment`.
 This example script satisfies this requirement; however, your scripts _must_ meet the same requirement.